Ava33343/Soft_or_Hard_Bank/README.md

         2. `Seasonal_Rolling_7_Seasons`
         3. `Monthly_Rolling_9_Months`

-* Out-of-Sample performance has higher R2s and lower RMSEs for each of the models because they have more data
+* Out-of-Sample performance has higher R2s and lower RMSEs for each of the models because they have less data compared to in-sample training
     * One year of testing data vs. 27 years of training data

 * The fall seasonal dummy produces output statistics close to those of summer_winter dummies due to possible following reasons: